Find the usage, explanation, and summary of quote – Your body adapts to what you consistently demand of it.

 Question: How long does it take for the body to adapt?

-Answer: It starts immediately, but visible, tangible changes take time.
-You’re looking at a minimum of 4-6 weeks of consistent demand for the nervous system and muscles to make significant adaptations.
-Patience and consistency are the entire game.
+Answer: Adaptation begins right away, but visible, noticeable changes take time.
+Typically, you need at least 4-6 weeks of consistent effort for your muscles and nervous system to respond in meaningful ways.
+Patience and consistency are what make the difference.

 Question: Does this apply to diet and weight loss?